Key Points

 • Show the differences between push and pull systems:

-• Pull: triggered by customer demand, produce only when something is consumed.
+• Pull: triggered by customer demand, produced only when something is consumed.
 Cope with variation

 • It’s a physical device that signals demand.